Common Problems with Hydrangeas and How to Fix Them

 • Do not apply fertilizer right on the trunk or stem of the plant.

-• If you are just starting to grow hydrangeas, start the fertilizer with the lowest dose and observe how the plant behaves.
+• If you are growing hydrangeas, start the fertilizer with the lowest dose and observe how the plant behaves.

-• If you see that the flowering is not very lush, it means that the amount of fertilizer is short, you can gently increase the dose.
-In this way, you will be able to elaborate a calendar of suitable fertilizers for your plants.
+• If you see that the flowering is not very lush, it means that the amount of fertilizer is short.
+You can gently increase the dose.
+In this way, you can elaborate a calendar of suitable fertilizers for your plants.

 • During flowering, it is advisable to fertilize the hydrangea every week with a special liquid fertilizer for acidophilic plants.
 You must add it to the irrigation water following the dosage indicated by the manufacturer.
-Do not overdo it or you could damage its roots.
+Please do not overdo it, or you could damage its roots.
 A granular fertilizer will also work.

-• Commercial manure or compost can be applied annually around the base of the hydrangea.
-As with chemical fertilizers, avoid applying manure next to the trunk or stems coming out of the soil.
+• Commercial manure or compost can be applied annually around the hydrangea base.
+As with chemical fertilizers, avoid applying manure next to the trunk or stems from the soil.

 • Worm humus provides mineral nutrients: macronutrients (NPK) and micronutrients (zinc, iron, copper, manganese, boron, etc.) and replaces the application of chemical fertilizers on crops.